Research Programs through Virginia Tech

 For more Information . . .

-The Global Forum on Urban and Regional Resilience (GFURR) is pleased to announce the 2017 Undergraduate Summer Research Lab program.
-The Summer Undergraduate Research Lab is a 10-week program designed to give undergraduate students from Virginia Tech, Roanoke College and Hollins University the opportunity to engage in research that explores pertinent issues and challenges in Roanoke’s urban setting.
+The Global Forum on Urban and Regional Resilience (GFURR) annually offers a 10-week Undergraduate Summer Research Lab.
+The program is designed to give undergraduate students from Virginia Tech, Roanoke College and Hollins University the opportunity to engage in research that explores pertinent issues and challenges in Roanoke’s urban setting.
 The research program will use Roanoke as a living laboratory and expose students to the collection, analysis and synthesis of primary data.
 The program involves a final symposium during which students will present their work to stakeholders and the scientific community.

 Work, Live and Study in the National Capitol Region